Osestic/Electrical-Vehicle-Control-Interface/README.md

 # Xbox-Woodpecker-Electrical-Vehicle-Interface </h2>
 ![Cyberdirector](https://github.com/Osestic/Xbox-Woodpecker-Electrical-Vehicle-Interface/assets/42704298/2618f998-ee56-48d8-8924-cf8c0920eed5)

-Oriekaose Agholor and Andrew Pries presenting this project to Senator Gary Peters and National Cyber Director, Harry Coker, Jr., during their visit to the University of Detroit Mercy
+Oriekaose Agholor and Andrew Pries presenting this project to Senator Gary Peters (on the far left) and National Cyber Director, Harry Coker, Jr. (on the right), during their visit to the University of Detroit Mercy
 ![image](https://github.com/Osestic/Xbox-Woodpecker-Electrical-Vehicle-Interface/assets/42704298/90b6bb2a-35ac-4027-9f35-61e07d7346bc)
-<p style="text-align: center;">The Xbox Control Layout We Specified for controlling the Electrical Vehicle Platform</p>
+<p style="text-align: center;">The Xbox Control Layout We Specified for Controlling the Electrical Vehicle Platform</p>

 ## Description
 Our project was oriented around using an Xbox controller to control the Woodpecker Electric Vehicle (EV) vehicle through a combination of RS232 USB serial communication, ROS2 publisher/subscriber nodes and CAN.